 Masters degree in Traditional Chinese Medicine from Five Branches University

-Certified life and weight loss coach through The Life Coach School
+Certified Life Coach through The Life Coach School

-Plant-Based Nutrition Certificate, T. Colin Campbell Center for Nutrition Studies and eCornell
+Plant-Based Nutrition Certificate with T. Colin Campbell Center for Nutrition Studies and eCornell

 Mind Body Medicine Trainings with The Center for Mind Body Medicine